MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 #### The Instructions `call` and `ret`

-The instruction `call` in assembly works exactly in the same way that we have explained in the previous section, it is used to call a code that resides in a given memory address, it is going to push the return address into the stack, and when the callee uses the instruction `ret` the return address from the stack is used to resume the execution of the caller.
+The instruction `call` in assembly works exactly in the same way that we have explained in the previous section, it is used to call a code (or jump to a code) that resides in a given memory address. `call` pushes the return address into the stack, to return to the caller, the callee should use the instruction `ret` which gets ^[Actually it *pop*s the value since we are talking about stack here.] the return address from the stack and use it to resume the execution of the caller.
 Consider the following example.

 ```{.assembly}
 call print_character_S_with_BIOS